-As a borrower who puts down less than a 20% down payment for a home loan you will be required to pay insurance premiums for the bank to cover any losses if you are foreclosed upon.
-The insurance is called Private Mortgage Insurance (PMI).
-PMI will also be required if you refinance your home for less than 20% equity.
+As a borrower who puts less than a 20% down payment for a home loan you will most likely be required to pay Private Mortgage Insurance.
+PMI will also be required if you refinance your home for less than 20% equity in your home.

 FHA Backed Loans and PMI